devarias/TechstarsPortfolioProject/techstar_app/README.md

 ![This is a alt text.](./src/img/Survey.jpg "This is a sample image.")

 ## Description

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000/survey](http://localhost:3000/survey) to view it in the browser. to display the surveys for mentors or companies, you must put the mentor id or the company id after "survey/" in the URL.

 The page will reload if you update the components.\
 You will also see any lint errors in the console.

 The mentors and the companies will access through an URL that was sent to their e-mail.

-### Installing Packets
-`npm install axios`
-`npm install react-card-flip`
-`npm install antd`
-`npm install react-custom-scrollbars`
-`npm install react-router-dom`

-These are all the packets needed to run and build the app.

 ### Functional Components